Paraguay–United States relations: 19th century

 Following its independence in 1811, Paraguay practiced strategic isolation from the outside world, maintaining little to no contact with the United States for nearly four decades.
 The U.S. recognized Paraguay’s independence on April 27, 1852.
-Bilateral relations began amid regional tensions and a brief episode of hostility that claimed one life.

 Over the following century, Paraguay twice waged full-scale wars with neighboring states, amid which the United States participated in peace negotiations and post-war boundary settlements.
 Both world wars of the 20th century had limited impact on U.S.–Paraguay relations, but during the Cold War the United States expanded its involvement in South America to counter Soviet influence.
 Since that period, bilateral engagement has focused primarily on supporting free and fair elections, discouraging corruption, and strengthening economic cooperation.